MadMerick/RandomArt_ScreenSaver/README.md

 ## License

-This project is licensed under the GNU General Public License ( [LICENSE](https://github.com/MadMerick/RandomArt_ScreenSaver/blob/main/LICENSE) ).
-See the `LICENSE` file for more information.
+This project is licensed under the **GNU General Public License v3.0**.
+See the full text of the license in the [LICENSE](LICENSE) file.

+---

+**Note:** The full text of the GNU General Public License v3.0 is available in the `LICENSE` file in this repository.